 Are you happy with the UX of your app?
-Well, we all know that we as app developers never are 100% satisfied with our work — and that’s a good thing!
+We all know that we, as app developers, are never 100% satisfied with our work — and that’s a good thing!
 Only developers that strive for perfection will come close to it.

-It’s a glorious time we live in — if you are a data enthusiast.
+This is a glorious time we live in — if you are a data enthusiast.

 While these tools are very useful, it’s easy to lose sight of how your users actually act beyond the numbers.
 This will result in building UX that works in theory, but may not in reality.

 “Wow, that background is really eye-catching!
 Wait, what was the app about again?”